GreptimeTeam/greptime-meter/README.md

-# greptime-cu
+# greptime-meter

 ## OverView

-The `greptime-cu` provides an abstraction about w/rcu collection and computation.
+The `greptime-meter` provides an abstraction about data read/write collection and computation.
 It consists of the following crates:

-- cu-core: provides some core traits and data structures about w/rcu collection.
+- meter-core: provides some core traits and data structures.
-- cu-macros: provides some macros for for user convenience, include `wcu!` etc.
+- meter-macros: provides some macros for for user convenience, include `write_meter!` etc.
-- cu-example: provides a simple implementation of `cu-core` and and an example.
+- meter-example: provides a simple implementation of `meter-core` and and an example.

 ## Documentation